dmcgoldrick/HTSmetadata/README.md

      -t [T]
      output a tsv metadata File: defaults to stdout.
      -j [J]
-     output a json metadata File: defaults to nothing; error if -o is also specified for stdout or equal to -j.
+     output a json metadata File: defaults to nothing output; an error if -o is also specified for stdout (no -oj or -o -j allowed); -o <file> -j <file> is also ok.
 # Requirements:
 ## python 3+
 numpy,scipy,pysam,pandas,os,re,math,datetime,sys,argparse,types